 "Whatever the culture offers in the way of justification of righteous violence, males are more likely to implement that," he said.

-There are some similarities to the self-destructive impulses of terrorists and rampage killers, though.
+Even so, there are some similarities to the self-destructive impulses of terrorists and rampage killers.
 Sexual frustration may play a role for many male terrorists as it does for male mass shooters, particularly those from strict religious traditions.
 Friends and family of the 9/11 hijacker Mohamed Atta recalled him as extremely shy and repressed around women, for example.
-The Internet posts of Umar Farouk Abdulmutallab, the "Underwear Bomber," who attempted to blow up a flight en route to Detroit in 2009, revealed a young man who struggled to tamp down his sexual urges in favor of jihad.
+The Internet posts of Umar Farouk Abdulmutallab, the "Underwear Bomber," who attempted to blow up a flight on route to Detroit in 2009, revealed a young man who struggled to tamp down his sexual urges in favor of jihad.

 In some cultures, including fundamentalist Islam, martyrdom may also act as a "loophole" in prohibitions against suicide, Lankford said.
 It's unclear if either San Bernardino shooter was conventionally suicidal, he said, but court filings from the divorce of the male shooter's parents claim that his father was abusive and threatened suicide in front of his children.
 A familial history of mental health problems and suicide attempts is a risk factor for suicidal urges.

 "I wouldn't dismiss the idea that some sort of mental health problems or suicidal tendencies could be at play in this case," Lankford said.

 Culture interacts with mental illness in surprising ways.
 For example, researchers reporting in a 2014 article in the British Journal of Psychiatry found that 70 percent of Americans with psychoses who heard voices reported that the voices urged them toward violence.
 In India, that number was 20 percent, and in Ghana, only 10 percent.

 "People who we think of as being 'crazy,' how do they absorb the larger cultural messages and scripts that are out there?"
 Garbarino said.